 We ask your family to help us in our efforts to make Josephine Dobbs Clement Early College High School a national model of excellence.

-The vision of the Josephine Dobbs Clement Early College High School is to create a nurturing environment where excellence is the norm.
-Our school will be a leader in education innovation through shared planning, decision making and through research in educational pedagogy.
+The vision of Josephine Dobbs Clement Early College High School is to create a nurturing environment where excellence is the norm.
+Our school will be a leader in education innovation through shared planning, decision-making, and research in educational pedagogy.

 The mission of the Josephine Dobbs Clement Early College High School is to provide expanded learning opportunities for students, offer students a rigorous curriculum including college courses leading up to two years of college credit, and provide in-depth support for students in those rigorous academic classes.

 Early College High Schools are small high schools from which students may leave with sufficient college credits to enter a four-year, liberal arts program as a junior.
 Early College High Schools focus on students for whom a smooth transition into post-secondary education is challenging: low-income students, minority students, English Language learners, and first-generation, college-bound students.

 The school's small size (approximately 400 students) will provide the opportunity for individualized instruction.
 Students will graduate with a high school diploma, plus up to two years of college credit toward a bachelor's degree.
 By creating a structure in which the high school years are compressed with the number of years required to receive college degrees, the Early College High School will be centered around improving graduation rates and better preparing students for entry into high-skills careers.